 Michael Olajide Jr.

 To crunch or to punch?
-The best moves for killer abs
+The best moves for a killer core

 There’s a fair bit of confusion about what’s best when it comes to creating toned, defined abs.
 With about a million suggested exercises out there, crunches are the most familiar go-to.